shailen-naidoo/vedux/README.md

+---
+title: VeduxJS
+description: A ultra-lightweight state management library for Vue.js, it just does enough to help you manage state without locking you in.
+---

 # Vedux

 A ultra-lightweight state management library for Vue.js, it just does enough to help you manage state without locking you in.